kallekekale/SoftwareDesignProj/DesignDocument.md

 ### 7.1 Division of Work

-Who did what, responsibilities and roles.
+Who did what, responsibilities and roles for final submission.

 #### Wilhelm

 - Restructured design document.
-- Planned what needs to be done for the midterm submission.
+- Documented ai usage, self- and team-assement, design decisions.
-- Wrote about AI usage.
+- Made the component diagram.
-- Made the main use case diagram.
+- Documented extra work and Redis.
-- Documented extra work.
+- Reviewed design document for submission.

 #### Juho